Zalafina/QKeyMapper/README.md

 4. Save button will write KeyMapData & ProcessInfo to ini setting file, then it will load it at program startup.
 5. Use "SAO UI" font for static strings display.
 6. Press "Ctrl + `" to minimize the QKeyMapper to System tray.
+7. Mapping multi keys to the same original key will display as "A + B" to support multi key mapping.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_02.png)